×

 How captioning/subtitling services work

-Live TV is not as simple.
-Captioning live events, such as sporting or newscasting, requires a unique approach.
+Live TV is not as simple- captioning live events, such as sporting or newscasting, requires a unique approach.
 The captions are produced in real-time, so the expert will have to have flawless typing speed or a speech-to-text system.
 This is why there is always a delay for live captions.

 Subtitling has the same captioning process but focuses on translating for foreign audiences.
 The process is simpler for closed captioning vs subtitles when it comes to this, as the translation adds another step to the process.

 Professional, native subtitling translators are necessary for achieving a high level of accuracy, accounting for the many nuances between languages.
 Colloquialisms, humour and culture; are navigated in a way that an amateur cannot provide.
-Expert translators ensure nothing gets lost in translation.
-Or worse, mistranslated.
+Expert translators ensure nothing gets lost in translation or worse, mistranslated.

 Don’t rely on cheap subtitles or captions if you want your audience to take your content seriously.